Providing a Path Forward

 To be considered for the Ohio Governor’s Expedited Pardon Project, an applicant must meet the minimum eligibility requirements.
 Meeting the minimum requirements does not guarantee admission to the project.
 The Project Team has discretion to decline applications that do not align with the mission of the project.
 The two most common reasons for non-acceptance are: 1) it has been less than 10 years since the person completed their last sentence, and/or 2) they have a disqualifying offense on their record.

 If you do not meet the minimum eligibility requirements to apply for an expedited pardon, you may still apply for a traditional pardon.
-There are also other remedies available under Ohio law.
-For more information on other available remedies, including a traditional pardon, read the Drug Enforcement and Policy Center’s educational handouts on rights restoration mechanisms in Ohio.
-An accessible version of the information provided within the handouts is available upon request to depc@osu.edu.
+For more information on other available remedies, including a traditional pardon, visit the Drug Enforcement and Policy Center’s Ohio Criminal Record Relief Options resource page.

 Why seek a pardon?